LCL-CAVE/ppf-app/README.md

-# Cave Aapp: Support Vector Machine Visualization
+# Cave App: Support Vector Machine Visualization

 This is a learning tool and exploration app made using the Dash interactive Python framework developed by [Plotly](https://plot.ly/).